chriskistner/Galvanize-Q1-Project-Chris-Says/README.md

 # Galvanize-Q1-Project-Chris-Says
 Galvanize Q1 project covering front-end Development.
 Project Description:
 Welcome to Chris Says, a browser-variant of the class 80s electronic game Simon Says.
 This is a pattern-matching game in which players must replicate a sequence of flashing circles on the screen.
 The more you get right the longer the sequence grows the more points you get.
 See if you can get the high score or complete a whole 16-button sequence.
+This project was created as part of my Galvanize Web Development education, it was built in 3-days after just under 1-month at the school for my Q1 project to demonstrate my mastery of front-end development.

 ![Starter Screen](images/Screenshot-Home.png)